BattleBrisket/README/README.md

 I like direct people, practical problem-solving, useful sarcasm, and teams that can take the work seriously without taking themselves too seriously.

 I’m a lifelong video gamer.
 If you’re looking for something to connect on, this is an easy in with me.
+Chrono Trigger is the greatest ever made.